UPDATED: Sep 15, 2020

 No motorists should drive without physical copies of financial responsibilities.
 Forms of financial responsibility are items that prove that you’re a licensed driver, you’re insured, and that your vehicle is registered.

 When you go to the DMV or if you’re pulled over by law enforcement, you’ll need proof of insurance which could be an insurance card or a copy of a car insurance bill.
+Remember that there is no Nevada car insurance grace period.
+You must get coverage right away.

 With innovation being a big part of our lives, DMV officials and law enforcement officials may accept electronic forms of financial responsibility.